 1.Explore life from the seas around Mull at the Isle of Mull Aquarium

-Located in Tobermory the Mull Aquarium is a ‘catch and release’ Aquarium.
+Located in Tobermory, the Mull Aquarium is a ‘catch and release’ Aquarium.
 This means the species on display are ‘resident’ for a maximum of four weeks before being returned to the water.
 As a result there is always something new to see on each visit.
-Kids will love the interactive touch pool sessions and there are a good selection of toys and souvenirs too, not to mention the mesmerising contour sand pit!
+Kids will love the interactive touch pool sessions.
+There are a good selection of toys and souvenirs too, not to mention the mesmerising contour sand pit!
 Contact 01688 302 876

 2. Mull Pony Trekking

-Catering to both experienced and first time riders Mull Pony Trekking offers a superb opportunity for kids to gain experience with the ponies whilst seeing some of Mull’s finest scenery.
+Catering to both experienced and first time riders, Mull Pony Trekking offers a superb opportunity for kids to gain experience with the ponies whilst seeing some of Mull’s finest scenery.
 Taster sessions can also be booked, ideal for the very youngest riders and those who are a bit unsure.
-Perfect for toddlers are the shetland pony rides, after a quick brush and pat you can lead your little ones out on a short ride.
+Perfect for toddlers are the shetland pony rides.
+After a quick brush and pat you can lead your children out on a short ride.
 The more experienced riders will love cantering along the shore on the beach trek.
 Contact Liz: 07748807447

 3. Rainydays indoor soft play and cafe

-Located with Aros Hall on Tobermory’s Main Street Rainydays soft play will let the little ones burn off that excess energy no matter what the weather!
-There are a range of ‘climbing blocks’ slides and a ball pit.
+Located within Aros Hall on Tobermory’s Main Street, Rainydays soft play will let children burn off that excess energy no matter what the weather!
+There are a range of ‘climbing blocks’, slides and a ball pit.
 Drinks and snacks can also be purchased and there are a selection of books and magazines too.
-Contact: firstname.lastname@example.org
+Contact: email@example.com